cybdoom/tic_tac_toe/README.md

 3. Symbol "@" to restart the game.

 ## Short architecture overview, potential improvements
+./new_game.rb is the main executable script, it operates with all other source classes.
-With current architecture it is easy to extend the game in several ways:
+With current architecture it is easy to extend the game in several ways, manipulating with decleared constants values and arguments being passed to Game and Field constructors.
+Examples:

 1. Change field size
 Edit constant **FIELD_SIZE** decleared in ./new_game.rb